igoricda/CG_FillPoly/README.md

 FillPoly implementation using Python and TKinter for Computer Graphics discipline

 ## Instructions
-To execute this code, it is needed to install TKinter:
+To execute this code TKinter is needed:

 &nbsp; In Debian distros: